footfish/speaker-verification-api-demo/README.md

 git push heroku master
 heroku open
 ```

+#### Sample data
+Optionally you can load the provided [sample database](../samples/sample_db/userdata.bson) of 35 users.
+This is useful for benchmarking and intrusion testing.

 ### Background
 You will find a good step-by-step example of Python speech processing code [here](https://github.com/footfish/python-speechprocessing-example)